sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

--  **``hasAltReps``** This option can be used to change the way in which the stimuli are presented in the "classic" "Transformed Up-Down" paradigm or other adaptive paradigms.
+-  **``hasAltReps``** This option can be used to change the way in which the stimuli are presented in the "Transformed Up-Down" paradigm or other adaptive paradigms.
 In these paradigms, normally there is an observation interval containing the target stimulus (comparison interval), and one or more other intervals containing the non-target stimuli (standard